 4. Selecting a Good Advisor:

 She should never transfer the money in the advisor’s personal account.
-The money should always be with in investor’s account or with a trustee (like in case of mutual funds).
-Handing over money to advisor, in a manner where the advisor can use it for any purpose, leads to risk of Ponzi schemes.
+The money should always be within investor’s account or with a trustee (like in case of mutual funds).
+Handing over money to an advisor, in a manner where the advisor can use it for any purpose, leads to the risk of Ponzi schemes.

 She should check whether the advisor is getting commission from the sale of any financial product sold to her.
-Such an arrangement would exclude almost all of financial advisors in India.
-However, it is a fact that most of the advisors in India have conflict of interest.
-It is one of the main reasons for prevalent mis-selling of financial products.
+Such an arrangement would exclude almost all of the financial advisors in India.
+However, it is a fact that most of the advisors in India have a conflict of interest.
+It is one of the main reasons for the prevalent misselling of financial products.